goldenndevv/react-p2p-chat/README.md

 ---

+### Connect function

 And now time to define the `connect` function.
 First of all, we do not know if the `p1` is already instantiated.
-We may have it because `initiate` was called before (in which case `p1` in the initiator of the connection), or maybe we have received a signal from external initiator and need to set up `p1` to accept the signal.
+We may have it because `initiate` was called before (in which case `p1` in the initiator of the connection), or maybe we have received a signal from external peer and need to set up `p1` to accept the signal.

 ---

+### Connect function

 We need to check if `p1` is `null` (i.e. it does not exist yet)) in which case we create it and set it's `signal` event handler.